richardjhong/Password-Generator/README.md

 ## Architecture

 At a high level, Password Generator does the following steps:
-  - Upon clicking the Generate Password button, the first prompt asks the user for a password length
+  - Upon clicking the Generate Password button, the first prompt asks the user for a password length.
-  - If user's input is validated, the next few prompts capture what characters the user wants included in the password
+  - If user's input is validated, the next few prompts capture what characters the user wants included in the password.
   - From there, the start of a password is generated and appends more characters until the password length is reached.
   - The app will then shuffle once and then display the password afterwards.